Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 See Section VIII, Other Information - Required Federal Citations, for policies related to this announcement.

-This Funding Opportunity Announcement (FOA) will use the AHRQ Research Project (R01) grant mechanism.
-The individual researcher sponsored by each organizational grantee will be solely responsible for planning, directing, and executing his or her proposed project.
+This Funding Opportunity Announcement (FOA) will use the Research Project Grant (RO1) award mechanism.
+The individual researcher sponsored by each organizational applicant will be solely responsible for planning, directing, and executing his or her proposed projects.

 AHRQ is not using the Modular Grant Application and Award Process.
 Applications submitted in modular format will not be reviewed.